Urja/worldMap/README.md

 * Validation of XML file like duplicate country or city will not allow.
 * XML tags validation
-* XML reading works on order number, so order number validation also could be done.
+* Order number validation also could be done, because XML reading works on order number
 * If user do not want answer the question or do not know the answer than skip question should be there.
+* User and Atlas data could be move to Json or database instead of xml file.

 ## Limitation
-* Non Latin characters are not allowed, therefore, Atlas.xml will not support words in Hindi or Arabic.
+* Non Latin characters are not allowed on console, therefore, Atlas.xml will not support words in Hindi or Arabic.
-* Used XML for data read and write because of library constraint.
-Json could be easy but it require a library.

 ## External Library
 * Maven - For application build.
 * Junit, Mockito, Powermock - For write test cases.
-* jacoco - For code coverage.